 Master blacksmith Wayland is well-known from mythology.
 The blacksmith was kept captive on a small island in the sea and escaped from it with self-made wings.
-The Saxons, Anglo-Saxons, Norwegians, Icelanders, in fact, all the old Germanic peoples had their own medieval stories or artifacts relating to Wayland.
+The Saxons, Anglo-Saxons, Norwegians, Icelanders, Goths, in fact, all the old Germanic peoples had their own medieval stories or artifacts relating to Wayland.
 Even the Franks did.
-All, except one.
-The Frisians.
+All, except one: the Frisians.
 But, as it turns out, Frisia holds the oldest claim of all.
+A blog post in search of Wayland's nationality.

-Several early-medieval gold solidi with Frisian personal names of former big men on it have been preserved.
-These are: Audulf, Had(d)a and Skanomodu.
-The first name is written in Latin as Audulfus and Audulfo, and found on several coins.
-The latter two names are written in Anglo-Frisian runes, respectively ᚻᚨᛞᚨ and ᛋᛣᚨᚾᛟᛗᛟᛞᚢ.
-The Skanomodu solidus is unprovenanced, and was part of a private collection George III (1738-1820), king of Great Britain and Ireland.
-The collection was donated to the British Museum in the year 1825.
-Lastly, there are the Glasgow coin and Folkestone coin with the runic inscription ᚫᚾIᚦᚢᛚᚢᚠᚢ reading aniulufu meaning something like 'ancestor of the wolf'.
-Both coins are golden tremisses, dated circa 650, and considered Frisian.
-Read our posts Porcupines bore U.S. bucks to learn more about these costly coins and who were behind the faces and Who’s afraid of Voracious Woolf? for more about the wolf coins.
+Several early-medieval gold solidi with Frisian personal names of former big men on them have been preserved.
+These are: Audulf, Had(d)a, and Skanomodu.
+The first name is written in Latin as Audulfus and Audulfo and is found on several coins.
+The latter two names are written in Anglo-Frisian runes, ᚻᚨᛞᚨ and ᛋᛣᚨᚾᛟᛗᛟᛞᚢ respectively.
+The Skanomodu solidus, dated 575-610, is unprovenanced and was part of a private collection of George III (1738-1820), king of Great Britain and Ireland.
+The collection was donated to the British Museum in 1825.
+Lastly, there are the Glasgow and Folkestone coins with the runic inscription ᚫᚾIᚦᚢᛚᚢᚠᚢ reading Æniwulufu, possibly meaning something like 'ancestor of the wolf'.
+Both coins are golden tremissi, dated circa 650, and are considered Frisian.
+Read our blog posts Porcupines bore U.S. bucks to learn more about these costly coins and who were behind the faces, and Who’s afraid of Voracious Woolf?
+The Beast is Back for more about the 'wolf' coins.

-Yet another solidus is known.
-It's an obscure gold coin carrying the Anglo-Frisian runic inscription ᚹᛖᛚᚪᛞᚢ.
-The runes have been deciphered, and the name of none other than Weladu was revealed.
+The runes have been deciphered and the name of none other than Weladu was revealed.
 Indeed, Wayland the Smith, the trickster.
 It's dated between 575 and 600, or between 575 and 625 (opinions differ).
-The language in which Wela[n]du is written is Old Frisian and dates around the year 600 (Düwel 2018).
+The language in which Wela[n]du is written is Old Frisian and it dates around the year 600 (Düwel 2018).
 With that, it belongs to one of the oldest artifacts testifying of the Frisian language.
-The ur graph ᚢ at the end of the name might also be just a scratch on the coin, so the name becomes Wela[n]d (Looijenga 2003, 2004).
+The ur graph ᚢ at the end of the name is generally considered typical Frisian and distinctive from the Old English and Old Saxon languages, even separating Old Frisian from the Ingvaeonic language tree, according to some (Mees 2023).
+Compare also the aforementioned Skanomodu coin with the same closing ur graph.
+Occasionally scholars think that the ur graph of Weladu is just a scratch, so the name becomes Wela[n]d, thus contesting that the coin is Frisian (Looijenga 2003, 2004).
+However, this is a minority report thus far.

 Behold:

-The coin has traces of being used as a pendant.
+A handsome-looking guy, wasn't he?
+The coin has traces of having been used as a pendant.
 As such, this was not an uncommon practice.
-Sporadically, scholars even suggest the coin might have been a bractaete, instead of being a solidus right from the start.
+Sporadically, scholars even suggest the coin might have been a bracteate, instead of being a solidus right from the start.
 We think originally it was a solidus, a coin.
 These solidi could be used as currency but had the function of prestige too, and were hoarded a lot.
-Not long after this solidus is dated, silver pennies or sceattas would be introduced in big numbers to facilitate the growing Frisian, supra-regional free trade.
-The runes are written backwards, by the way.
+Not long after this solidus is dated, silver pennies or sceattas would be introduced in large numbers to facilitate the growing Frisian, supra-regional free trade.
+The runes are written backward, by the way.
 Again, not an uncommon practice either.

 1. The legend of Wayland the Smith

 Who would have thought that besides the Flying 'Dutchman', a famous seventeenth-century Frisian seafarer, there's yet another flying Frisian in history?
-Who would have thought winged Wayland is possibly a Frisian blacksmith, and that his true native name is Weladu?
+Who would have thought winged Wayland is possibly a Frisian blacksmith and that his true native name is Weladu?
 Wayland was, as said, a master blacksmith, without having a master.
-He was a free man, serving no lord.
-Swinging his great hammer named Wadasearu, practising the dwarven craft.
-He forged the finest jewellery, swords and mail-shirts.
+He was a free man, serving no lord, swinging his great hammer named Wadasearu, practicing the dwarven craft.
+Forging the finest jewellery, swords, and mail shirts.

-With the aim of forced labour, Wayland was overpowered by the cruel King Niðhad (also written Nithad), king of the Njars, while he was asleep.
-The Njars are a people who lived in present-day southern Sweden.
+With the aim of forced labour, Wayland was overpowered by the cruel King Niðhad (also written Nithad), king of the Njars people, while he was asleep.
+The Njars are a people who lived in the south of present-day Sweden.
 Wayland was imprisoned on a small island in the sea.
-Both Wayland's hamstrings were cut, so he couldn't walk and escape from the island.
-Nor play soccer, for that matter.
+Both of Wayland's hamstrings were cut, so he couldn't walk and escape from the island, nor play soccer, for that matter.
 Other versions of the legend say his legs were broken and shattered by the king's sons with the hammer Wadasearu.
-During his captivity, Wayland was forced to forge the most beautiful jewellery, etc. He was even thrown into a deep snake pit by the king because he kept demanding to regain his freedom.
+Whatever happened to him was a violation of the UN Convention against Torture.
+During his captivity, Wayland was forced to forge the most beautiful jewellery, among other things.
+He was even thrown into a deep snake pit by the king because he kept demanding to regain his freedom.

-If you think the whole goblet-skull thing is too weird, read our post Groove is in the Hearth and shiver!
+If you think the whole goblet-skull thing is too weird, read our blog post Groove is in the Hearth.
+Very superstitious is the way and shiver!
 Frisians hanging out with little saucers made of polished human skull around their necks.

-There's much more to tell about the legend of Wayland.
-Like his love affair with the Valkyrie Swanhilde, just before he was abducted to the island.
-Also, that Wayland is the creator of the magic sword named Gram (also known as Mimming), and of a magic ring.
-Check it out on the web.
-It all is interesting too.
+There's much more to tell about the legend of Wayland, like his love affair with the valkyrie Swanhilde just before he was abducted to the island.
+Also, Wayland is the creator of the magic sword named Gram (also known as Mimming) and a magic ring.
+Check it out on the web; it all is interesting too.
+In the novel The Finnsburg Encounter, blacksmith Wayland, who was given the gift of his craft by the gods, also created a blade, this time named Cleofend (Dickerson 1991).
+And so the legend stays alive and keeps evolving.

-Different written sources have been preserved, each with a slightly different version of the life of Wayland or Weladu.
-And, with all the different sources and cultures, Wayland’s name is written in many ways: Wēland, Welund, Weyland, Völundr, Vølund, Vǫlundr, Velent, Wieland, Wiolant and, thus, Weladu.
-This list probably isn't comprehensive, neither are the old sources of the legends of Wayland mentioned below.
+Different written sources have been preserved, each with a slightly different version of the life of Wayland.
+And, with all the different sources and cultures, Wayland’s name is written in many ways: Wēland, Welund, Weyland, Völundr, Vølund, Vǫlundr, Velent, Wieland, Wiolant, and, of course, Weladu.
+This list of variations isn't comprehensive, nor are the old sources of the legends of Wayland we will mention below.

-The first source to mention is the ninth or tenth-century Old English epic poem Beowulf.
-It recounts that Wéland is the maker of the battle-shirt, i.e. mail-shirt, which warrior Beowulf was wearing.
-And, Beowulf asked for it to be sent to King Hygelac if the battle took him.
-King Hygelac of the Geats, however, died before Beowulf did.
-Namely, during a raid in Frisia at the lower branches of the river Rhine, in the early sixth century.
+A first source to mention is the ninth or tenth-century Old English epic poem Beowulf.
+It recounts that Wéland is the maker of the battle-shirt (i.e. mail-shirt) which warrior Beowulf was wearing.
+Beowulf asked for it to be sent to King Hygelac if the battle would take him.
+King Hygelac of the Geats, however, died before warrior Beowulf did, namely during a raid in Frisia at the lower branches of the River Rhine in the early sixth century.

 Onsend Higeláce, gif mec hild nime, beaduscrúda betst, Þæt míne bréost wereð, hrægla sélest, Þæt is Hraédlan láf, Wélandes geweorc.
 Gaéð á wyrd swá hío scel.
 (Beowulf)